benitomartin/substack-newsletters-search-course/INSTRUCTIONS.md

 </div>

 <p align="center">
-  <em>A RAG application for searching articles and getting answers on relevant topics from your favorites Substack newsletters</em>
+  <em>A RAG application for searching articles and getting answers on relevant topics from your favorite Substack newsletters</em>
 </p>

 ## 📚 Table of Contents